Luv Is Rage: Release and promotion

-The music video for the mixtape's first track "Safe House" was released on November 10, 2015 as a WorldStarHipHop exclusive directed by Spike Jordan.
-As of September 2024, the music video has accumulated over 3 million views.
+The music video for the Mixtape's first track "Safe House" was released on November 10, 2015 as a WorldStarHipHop exclusive directed by Spike Jordan.
+As of September 2024, the music video has accumulated over 122 million views.

 The music video for "Super Saiyan Trunks" was released on July 8, 2015.
 The music video features clips from Dragon Ball, a Japanese animated television series.
 As of September 2024, the music video has accumulated over 10 million views.
 In November 2020 Lil Uzi Vert teased Super Saiyan 2 on Twitter as well as playing a short clip featuring a similar beat, flow and intro as well as the similar opening line "Have you ever made 10 million dollars with your talent?" after revealing they will be revising older styles of their music on their next project.

 The music video for "All My Chains" was released on February 19, 2016.
 The music video features Lil Uzi Vert in North Philadelphia, where they were born and raised.
 As of September 2024, the music video has accumulated over 7 million views.

 Critical reception

 The mixtape received generally positive reviews.
 Darryl Robertson of Vibe called the project "solid".
 Rose Lilah of HotNewHipHop called the features on the mixtape "quality".
 Kemet High of XXL said that the mixtape "depicts Uzi at [their] rawest state", and said that the project was "packed with swift melodies".
+In November 2018, The Nicholls Worth included Luv Is Rage in its list of the best mixtapes of the past decade, alongside Acid Rap (Chance the Rapper, 2013), Days Before Rodeo (Travis Scott, 2014), No Ceilings (Lil Wayne, 2009), Barter 6 (Young Thug, 2015), and A Love Letter to You (Trippie Redd, 2017).